adarlan/k8slab/README.md

 - `./run.sh up` to run all steps, from cluster provisioning to application deployment.
 - `./run.sh down` to remove all resources and destroy the cluster.

+#### Dummy Users

+To simulate real users, we will grant access for these dummy users so that you can interact with the cluster using their credentials:

+- [John Dev](#john-dev-credentials) - A namespace-level user responsible for developing applications.
+- [Jane Ops](#jane-ops-credentials) - A cluster-wide user responsible for operating the cluster.

 #### Cluster Toolkit

-The following tools will be installed into the cluster to enhance its capabilities in terms of networking, continuous deployment, and monitoring:
+The following tools will be installed into the cluster to enhance its capabilities in terms of networking, deployment, and monitoring:

 - [Ingress-Nginx](https://kubernetes.github.io/ingress-nginx/) for traffic routing.
 - [Argo CD](https://argoproj.github.io/cd/) for continuous deployment.